On the 3rd May, FLAG Paints celebrated their 75th Birthday!

 Three quarters of the way to 100 years is a tremendous landmark, and we give credit to everyone who has helped FLAG paints reach such a remarkable milestone.

-If you want to see more photo’s of FLAG’s Birthday adventure feel free to follow this link and it will take you directly to their official website:
+If you want to see more photo’s of FLAG’s Birthday adventure feel free to follow this link and it will take you directly to their official FLAG website.

-A little piece of knowledge for you:- Historically, wooden barges like The Hydrogen Thames Barge in Maldon would be typically coated with bitumen paint – similar to:
+A little piece of knowledge for you:- Historically, wooden barges like The Hydrogen Thames Barge in Maldon would be typically coated with bitumen paint – similar to our Teamac Bitumen Paint.

 Thanks for reading!